BarnBridge/BarnBridge-PM/BB-Project-calls/call_006.md

 We are in some conversations to explore those ideas, and might not necessarily make it through the first round of disclosures list, but we might it depends on how quickly those conversations happen.

-But, we are definitely entertaining some ideas that will make it easy for anyone to verify on-chain the level of liquidity that's backing all the assets we're put out there.
+But, we are definitely entertaining some ideas that will make it easy for anyone to verify on-chain the level of liquidity that's backing all the assets we're putting out there.
 Essentially so it's easier to measure, ultimately this fits into a sort of credit rating system.
 Where you will be able to understand what the rating of an asset is and then verify the validity of the ratings, and if it's constant.
 And if it's not then you can see that maybe the collateral backing it has moved in a negative way and has affected the rating of the product.

 Ultimately, in steady-state, we want to make sure that it's easy for people to understand what these assets are and the risks.
 And also easy for people to verify that these assets are behaving as they should be, and then price them accordingly.
 In steady-state, we want to make sure that information is easily accessible and dynamic.